The Quilter's Last Resort

 The LAST place you'll have to find when looking for quilting companions.

-HomeHome Quilters ResortQuilters Resort RegisterRegister Log in
+HomeHome Quilters ResortQuilters Resort GalleryGallery RegisterRegister Log in

 Use of fleece as a quilt backing